StatCan/tass-ssat/README.md

 ## Documentation

 Further documentation can be found in the docs folder.
+The documentation can be built using the `sphinx-build -b html source build` from the `doc` folder.